arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 	>**Note:** What does **ServiceConfigurationCreated** do?

-	>By default WIF **SessionTokens** use DPAPI to protect the content of Cookies that it sends to the client, however Windows Azure is a load balanced environment and as such, you need to ensure that every instance uses the same key, which is not the default behavior.
+	>By default WIF **SessionTokens** use DPAPI to protect the content of Cookies that it sends to the client, however Microsoft Azure is a load balanced environment and as such, you need to ensure that every instance uses the same key, which is not the default behavior.
 In this case, we rely on **RsaEncryptionCookieTransform**, which we use for encrypting the cookies with the same certificate we are using for SSL in our website.

 1. On the **Global.asax.cs** file, register the **OnServiceConfigurationCreated** handler in the **Application_Start** method.